 The Frankel Innovation Initiative is a $20 million fund supporting the research and development of life-saving therapies at Michigan Medicine.
-The fund targets projects led by U-M faculty that have the potential for rapid clinical application and groundbreaking impact.
+Made possible by a generous donation from the Maxine and Stuart Frankel Foundation, the program is established to advance innovative research by U-M faculty, and their collaborators inside and outside U-M, that has the potential for rapid clinical application and groundbreaking impact.
 FFMI is administering the fund.

 The initiative is designed to build on best practices of the standout programs developed at U-M and other top institutions, and capitalizes on U-M’s extensive biomedical research enterprise as the top public university in research spending in the United States.